Jagruth2/UserRegistration/README.md

 The customerId we used is a primary key of DyanmoDB database.
 So, it is unique.
 With the help of customerId the user can update the details.
 POST : use POST http://localhost:8081/customer and add Content-Type as application/json in headers of postman service.

-this will update the user and send the details to DynamoDB database

       Then add details in Body section of postman as follows: